-Unify all existing transmission assets along the Railbelt and Bradley Lake under Alaska Energy Authority (AEA) or a new not-for-profit regulated utility.
+Unify and convey all existing transmission assets along the Railbelt and Bradley Lake to AEA.

 The "Railbelt" refers to the interconnected electric grid that stretches approximately 700 miles from Fairbanks through Anchorage to the Kenai Peninsula.
 About 70 percent of Alaska's population is served by the Railbelt electric system.
 The Alaska Energy Authority (AEA) owns the Bradley Lake Hydroelectric Project, the largest hydroelectric plant in Alaska.
 Energized in 1991, Bradley Lake generates the lowest-cost electricity on the Railbelt and provides clean power to more than 550,000 Alaska residents.
 There is now a unique opportunity to leverage past investments in Bradley Lake.
 Through further federal, state, utility and private sector investment in specific shovel-ready capital projects, Alaska can optimize Bradley Lake's value without incurring significant additional costs to Alaskans.
 The Alaska Energy Authority (AEA), in partnership with the five Railbelt utilities, has identified several opportunities for transmission line upgrades and battery energy storage systems that will reduce existing constraints on the Railbelt grid by increasing the Kenai Peninsula's transmission capacity to export power from Bradley Lake hydropower, while also allowing for the integration of additional renewable energy generation.
 The current system is in need of upgrades to facilitate a diverse fuel supply portfolio.